kumawatmanish05/Fast_API/CRUD Operations/PUT.md

 ---

+## Simple Language

+**1st we have to made a new pydantic model because in previous model all columns are compulsary but in update we don't need all columns**

+**2nd Url ke EndPoint me 2 cheze aayegi (1)Patient_id as a path parameter and (2)Request_body jisme ye bataya jayega ki konsa column update krna h**

+---

 ## 🧠 Simple Definition

 **PUT request is used to update an existing resource by sending the full updated data to the server.**